WebOrigami/docs/content/pattern/fileMap.md

 ${ Tree.json(pattern/map/htmlFiles.js) + "\n" }
 ```

-The transform function can accept any map of markdown content, so we can switch between our object and folder map implementations at will.
+The `HtmlMap` class can accept any `Map` of markdown content, so we can switch between our object and folder map implementations at will.
 Both our JSON utility and markdown-to-HTML transformation are completely independent of the underlying data representation and storage location.

 &nbsp;